Qazaq159/social_parser/README.md

-# This a script which parses data from twiter :)
+# This a script which parses data from twitter :)